You can protect yourself against excessive device wipes and enterprise wipes by setting a wipe threshold in Workspace ONE UEM.

 The Report Device Wipe Log resource manages access to the Wipe Log page, and is available by default for system admins, SaaS admins, and Workspace ONE UEM admins.
 You can add this resource to any custom admin role using the Create Admin Role page.

 Filter the Wipe Log by the following parameters.
-Choose from the following.

 View the list of devices and determine whether the presented devices are valid wipes.